The plain fact is that if your hiring process doesn’t include at least some social media work, you’re part of a rapidly shrinking minority.

 According to a survey CareerBuilder conducted in 2017, nearly three-quarters of all employers (70%) make social media a part of their process when evaluating potential new employees.

-Betterteam has collected data which verifies that almost 95% of recruiters now use social media to publicize job openings.
+Betterteam has collected data that verifies that almost 95% of recruiters now use social media to publicize job openings.

 On the other side of the equation, roughly two-thirds (59%) of recent hires mention their employer’s social media presence as a significant factor in their signing on.

 Talent acquisition is a challenging task, particularly when you’re searching for specific skill sets.
-With the job market currently booming, seekers have the ability to be choosy, and this makes it even harder to track down the ideal employee for your opening.
+With the job market currently booming, seekers can be choosy, and this makes it even harder to track down the ideal employee for your opening.

 Traditional job postings are no longer the most effective way to fill vacancies.
 With social networks, you can cast a wider net than ever before when you go searching for talent.